himeno-sun-lab/himeno-sun-lab.github.io/content/en/authors/Guxiaowei/index.md

   - Principal Investigators
 ---

-Zhe SUN is a professor of artificial intelligence at the Stanford AI Lab.
+Xiaowei Gu is a researcher of neuroscience at RIKEN CBS.
 His research interests include distributed robotics, mobile computing and programmable matter.
 He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.